 Project GAIA-X – A Federated Data Infrastructurebmwi.de/.../data-infrastructure

-Representatives of the German Federal Government, business and science want to work with European partners to create the next generation of data infrastructure for Europe: a secure, federated system that meets the highest standards of digital sovereignty while promoting innovation.
+Representatives of the German Federal Government, economy and science want to work with European partners to create the next generation of data infrastructure for Europe: a secure, federated system that meets the highest standards of digital sovereignty while promoting innovation.
 This project is the cradle of an open, transparent digital ecosystem, where data and services can be made available, collated and shared in an environment of trust.

 Blockchain Strategy of the Federal Governmentbmwi.de